Selecting the right site for your mobile food business is a very important step when trying to find a centralized point for your target audience.

 Don’t be afraid to talk to other food vendors for advice on locations.
 Some areas of your city have additional restrictions on placement in the public right-of-way.
 Neighborhood and community events also can have temporary sidewalk restrictions and require your business to go through an application process to operate during those events.

-Amisy, as a leading supplier and exporter of food processing machinery, produce various types of mobile cart and truck for the mobile food business.
+Amisy, as a leading supplier and exporter of food processing machinery, produces various types of mobile cart and truck for the mobile food business.